-- Continue to study and evaluate the programs described above. - Research and study how other Cities and Counties deal with this problem. - Identify and obtain Anti-Displacement and Anti-Gentrification Plans from other jurisdictions. - Analyze neighborhood market and demographic data to determine to what degree displacement may be occurring in Gainesville's neighborhoods. - Determine if, how, and to what degree, the City can require new development to document, and possibly mitigate, impacts on existing residents.
+- Continue to study and evaluate the programs described above. - Research and study how other Cities and Counties deal with this problem. - Identify and obtain Anti-Displacement and Anti-Gentrification Plans from other jurisdictions (e.g., Milwaukee, and Minneapolis/St. Paul). - Analyze neighborhood market and demographic data to determine to what degree displacement may be occurring in Gainesville's neighborhoods. - Determine if, how, and to what degree, the City can require new development to document, and possibly mitigate, impacts on existing residents.
 Those impacts can include direct displacement, increasing rents, and increasing property values.